 Also, some carbon knives don’t work well for cutting frozen foods, bones, or shells.

 Stainless steel is an alloy of iron with roughly 15% chromium or nickel and a small amount of carbon.
 This low amount of carbon is what allows it to be so durable and resistant to corrosion.
-The issue with stainless steel blades and knives is that they do not hold a sharp edge as well as a good quality high-carbon steel blade.
+The issue with stainless steel blades is that they do not hold a sharp edge as well as a good quality high-carbon steel blade.
 Some stainless steel knives can be sharpened repeatedly, but these blades require little care.

 Ceramic is a very hard and lightweight material, and ceramic blades can hold a sharp edge longer than any other material on this list.
 However, you may ask why not every blade in the world is ceramic.
 Because ceramic is ceramic, it will break if dropped, crack or shatter.

 Ceramic blades are popular because they do not react to chemicals, change colors, or impart metal flavor to food when they come into contact with them.
-Ceramic knives are ideal for those who want a lightweight knife and don’t mind putting in a little extra care to keep it from meeting the floor or dropped.
-The biggest downside to ceramic knives is that if the edge is damaged or needs sharpening, you will likely need to send it back to the manufacturer to get it re-sharpened.
+Ceramic knives are ideal for those who want a lightweight and don’t mind putting in a little extra care to keep it from meeting the floor or dropped.
+The biggest downside to ceramic is that if the edge is damaged or needs sharpening, you will likely need to send it back to the manufacturer to get it re-sharpened.

 Damascus steel is strong and durable, and it’s more of a process of forging and stamping than a material, but it is often referred to as Damascus steel.
 Damascus steel is not as strong and sharp or as high quality, as today’s modern high-carbon stainless steel.
 Few manufacturers still follow the same process of stamping and forging 60 plus layers of steel to make Damascus knives.

-Damascus steel knives retain the recognizable and signature wavy pattern that is distinct and unique to Damascus steel.
+Damascus steel retain the recognizable and signature wavy pattern that is distinct and unique to Damascus steel.

 Knives well suited for cutting meat